The Scriptures tell us that the “Fear of Yahuwah [the LORD]” is the beginning of wisdom:

-The meaning of the root word ‘yar’ey’ has the primary meaning of ‘fearing, fearful, to be afraid exceedingly, honourable reverence, and to be had in reverence’.
+The meaning of ‘yir’ah’ and its root word ‘yar’ey’ are very similar: meaning ‘fearing, fearful, to be afraid exceedingly, dreadful, honourable reverence, and to be had in reverence’.

-The meaning of the primitive root word ‘ya-rah’ has the primary meaning of ‘to flow as water, as well as to point out, to teach’.
+The meaning of the primitive root word ‘ya-rah’ has the meaning of ‘to flow as water, to point out, and to teach’.

 This gives us a better understanding of what the fear of Yahuwah is all about.
-We can see that our fear of Yahuwah is to be with great reverence to the point that our insides might be “flowing.”
+Our fear of Yahuwah is to be with great reverence to the point that our insides are trembling as though “flowing”.

-“My flesh trembleth for fear of thee; and I am afraid of thy judgments” (Psalm 119:120).
+“My flesh trembles for fear of You; and I am afraid of Your judgments” (Psalm 119:120).

 The fear of Yahuwah means having the same heart attitude toward the heavenly Father as King David did!
-And though King David had his flaws, weaknesses, and sins, just as we all do, David maintained his fear of Yahuwah.
+Though King David had his flaws, weaknesses, and sins, just as we all do, David maintained his fear of Yahuwah.
 How can we know this?
 Because David continued to be willing to receive Father’s Word at very personal and decisive moments.
 David was quick to repent of his sins, quick to return to his commitment to walk according to Yahuwah’s Word, quick to return to a humble and contrite spirit!

 A Man After My Own Heart